Submitting Research Proposals

 The link to the online submission form is listed at the end of this proposal submission description.

 You will not be able to save your submission unless all required fields are completed.
 You are unable to save information to edit at a later time.
 We recommend that you copy and paste information into the required fields to ensure all information is saved.
 Each field has a character limit of 2500 characters.
 You can use the character count tool in Microsoft Word to count all characters.

 You will receive a confirmation email once your proposal is submitted with a proposal identification number.
 You will need to refer to this number if resubmission is required.

 Please contact Dr. Katherine Hayes, the CERR chair, if you have any questions.
-She can be reached at 213-241-5153 or at 213-241-5600.
-Her email is email@example.com.
+She can be reached at 213-241-5153.
+Her email is firstname.lastname@example.org.
 If you are sending an email with a question about the online submission form for a proposal you already submitted, please title the subject of the email as follows:

 Your Last Name, Research Proposal Title, Reason for Contact (in 5 words or less)